OUTLINE FOR RESEARCH //

 First and foremost, make your life easy: don't wait until the last minute to do research.
 Doing so will surely make the process of research stressful and not much fun.
 Research is interesting!
+Stay curious.

 1. Think about and define your topic.

-Write down your topic as if you're trying to describe it to someone who doesn't know anything about this topic.
+Write down your topic as if you're trying to describe it to someone who doesn't know anything about it.
 Try to write a complete, grammatically correct sentence, or pose your topic as a question:

-- A good method for developing and defining your topic is to look it up in an encyclopedia or dictionary (see step 3 below) related to your topic.
-Ask a librarian to show you some that might be helpful.
-Doing this gives you an idea of the scope of your topic and can help you to refine your idea.
+A good method for developing and defining your topic is to start with reference books or online reference.
+Look up the keywords in an encyclopedia or dictionary related to your topic.
+Ask a librarian to help you find the right ones or see if there's a library subject guide related to your topic.
+Doing this gives you an idea of the scope of your topic and can help you to refine your idea (return to step 1).

 Once you've found an item in the catalog, make sure you understand how to find it by call number.